phuang1024/BMusic/docs/general/install.rst

 This flowchart shows how various components interact.

-- The system Python has it's own modules (which we will modify later).
+- Blender Python has it's own modules (which we will modify later).
 Scripts that you run from Blender use this interpreter and those modules.
-- Blender comes with the ``bpy`` module, which is the single gateway between Blender and Python.
+- Blender comes with the ``bpy`` module, which is the gateway between Blender and Python.
 - Your script imports applicable modules (usually ``bpy``) and, again, runs on the Blender Python.